Walter Gratzer: Career

 Gratzer was born in a Jewish hospital in Breslau (now Wrocław).
 Gratzer and his parents escaped Nazi persecution by escaping to Czechoslovakia and the United Kingdom in 1939.
 He lived in Belsize Park and then Cheltenham.
 He won a scholarship to Cheltenham grammar school.

-Gratzer received his BA in chemistry in 1954 and his MA in 1958 from the University of Oxford, and his PhD in 1960 from the National Institute for Medical Research.
+Gratzer completed at University of Oxford a BA in chemistry in 1954, followed by an MA in 1958.
+His PhD was completed at National Institute for Medical Research in 1960.
 He was a research fellow at Harvard University from 1960 to 1963, a lecturer in biophysics at King's from 1963 to 1966, and worked at the Medical Research Council from 1966 to 1996.

 He was professor of biophysical chemistry at King's College London and an author and reviewer of popular science.
 He was the first Nature news correspondent appointed by editor John Maddox.
 Oliver Sacks of Nature writes that his reviews have high literary quality and show knowledge of a wide range of topics.
 Gratzer was a friend of James D. Watson, and wrote the introduction and afterword of his A Passion for DNA.
 He died in London on 20 October 2021.